IndraGunawan/symfony-docs/controller/error_pages.rst

 Dumping Error Pages as Static HTML Files
 ----------------------------------------

-.. versionadded:: 7.3

-    The feature to dump error pages into static HTML files was introduced in Symfony 7.3.

 If an error occurs before reaching your Symfony application, web servers display their own default error pages instead of your custom ones.
 Dumping your application's